Guest Post For Writers:

 Access to classic literature has never been easier.
 Fifteen years ago if I wanted to read Pride and Prejudice, I had to buy it from a physical bookstore or drive to the library and hope a copy was available to check out.

-Now, if I have any sort of computer no matter how old or inexpensive plus Internet access, within 30 seconds, I can begin reading Pride and Prejudice, Anna Karenina, Crime and Punishment, and every other literary classic in the public domain at no charge.
+Now, if I have any sort of computer no matter how old or inexpensive plus Internet access, within 30 seconds thanks to something like these suddenlink packages, I can begin reading Pride and Prejudice, Anna Karenina, Crime and Punishment, and every other literary classic in the public domain at no charge.
 Being able to sell digital downloads like ebooks, music, software, plus other digital merchandise is amazing in this day and age, there are more and more e-commerce websites popping up.

 An English teacher in all but the most low-income schools can assign a class to read the first paragraph of David Copperfield: